mezzio/mezzio/docs/book/features/middleware-types.md

 throughout the manual will omit the typehint when demonstrating callable middleware.

-## Double-pass middleware (Expressive 1.X and 2.X)
+## Double-pass middleware (Mezzio 1.X and 2.X)

-Expressive 1.X was based on Stratigility 1.X, which allowed middleware with the following signature:
+Mezzio 1.X was based on Stratigility 1.X, which allowed middleware with the following signature:

 ```php